The machine seem to be leaking / consumes too much gas / has too weak gas flow. Why?

 What type of cylinders work with the Aarke machine?

-The machine is compatible with AGA, Sodastream, Linde, Sodabär, SodaMagic, Vikingsoda and many other standard cyinders, 425g / 60l made for sparkling water makers.
+The machine is compatible with AGA, Sodastream, Linde, Sodabär, SodaMagic, Vikingsoda and many other standard cylinders, 400-425g / 60l made for sparkling water makers.
+Please note that Australia and New Zealand has a different standard and the machines sold in these countries will not work with EU/US/Asian cylinders.
+The Australian / New Zealand machines is compatible with Australian Sodastream and Soda King cylinders.

 Why do you ship an an extra rubber gasket with the machine?

-For Carbonator II, the gasket is attached on the machine itself (under the foot).
+For Carbonator II (serial number beginning with 19), the extra gasket is attached on the machine itself (under the foot) and looks a bit different, instructions coming soon for this.

 There comes no gas when I push down the lever.
 Why?